ezraopande/Jetpack-Compose-MVVM-Architecture/README.md

 # MVVM Architecture Project in Kotlin with Jetpack Compose

 This project demonstrates the implementation of the MVVM (Model-View-ViewModel) architecture using Kotlin and Jetpack Compose.
-The project includes screen navigation, a bottom navigation bar, and a floating action button (FAB) for additional actions.
+The project includes screen navigation, a bottom navigation bar, a floating action button (FAB), and an image slider for enhanced user experience.

 ## Features